heymarco/TandemOutlierDetection/README.md

 ## Dependencies

-`conda env create -f environment.yml` will create a conda environment named `TandemOutlierDetection` with all necessary dependencies installed
+`conda env create -f environment.yml` will create a conda environment named `TandemOutlierDetection` with all necessary dependencies installed.
 - use `conda activate TandemOutlierDetection` to activate the environment.

 If automatic installation fails, you can also install the dependencies by hand: